 - Sight: Turtles have a similar vision to humans.
 So, when you stay close to the pet for a long time, it recognizes you with your shape and size.

 - Sound: Turtles can pick up low-frequency sounds.
 So, when you walk near the turtle, it can recognize the vibration created by your walking.
 Once, the turtle gets accustomed to the particular vibration you create, and slowly it starts perceiving you with the sound and vibration.

 - Smell: Turtles have a strong sense of smell.
-It identifies fish and shrimp smell from a distance, and the same way it recognizes the owner from the scent.
+It identifies fish and shrimp smells from a distance, and the same way it recognizes the owner from the scent.

 How Do Turtles Show Affection?

-Now that we know turtles developed an affection for owners and also recognizes them, it brings us to the next significant question.
-How does the turtle will express its warmth towards the owner?
+Now that we know turtles developed an affection for owners and also recognize them, it brings us to the next significant question.
+How will the turtle express its warmth towards the owner?

-Obviously, you can’t expect the turtle to run towards you or jump on the lap and hugging you likewise, the dogs and cats.
+Obviously, you can’t expect the turtle to run towards you or jump on the lap and hug you likewise, the dogs and cats.
 So, what to expect from them?

 Well, turtles are extraordinarily passionate and would probably stay close to you when it feels affectionate.
 It can remain for hours sitting next to you without any sign of boredom.
 However, if you ever observed your turtle stretching its neck towards you or what you are doing, you must feel happy and proud.

-The stretching neck is a clear sign that the turtle is attached to you and is keen to see what you are doing; it also expresses their curious instinct.
+The stretching neck is a clear sign that the turtle is attached to you and is keen to see what you are doing; it also expresses its curious instinct.